+Interoperable communications is not an end in itself.
+Rather, it is a necessary means for achieving an important goal-the ability to respond effectively to and mitigate incidents that require the coordinated actions of first responders, such as multi-vehicle accidents, natural disasters, or terrorist attacks.
 Interoperable communications are but one component, although a key one, of an effective incident command planning and operations structure.
-As shown in figure 1, determining the most appropriate means of achieving interoperable communications must flow from an comprehensive incident command and operations plan that includes developing an operational definition of who is in charge for different types of events and what types of information would need to be communicated (voice, data, or both) to whom under what circumstances.
+As shown in figure 1, determining the most appropriate means of achieving interoperable communications must flow from a comprehensive incident command and operations plan that includes developing an operational definition of who is in charge for different types of events and what types of information would need to be communicated (voice, data, or both) to whom under what circumstances.
 Other steps include:

-- defining the range of interoperable communications capabilities needed for specific types of events; - assessing the current capabilities to meet these communications needs; - identifying the gap between current capabilities and defined requirements; - assessing alternative means of achieving defined interoperable communications requirements; and - developing a comprehensive plan-including, for example, mutual aid agreements, technology and equipment specifications, and training-for closing the gap between current capabilities and identified requirements.
+- defining the range of interoperable communications capabilities needed for specific types of events; - assessing the current capabilities to meet these communications needs; - identifying the gap between current capabilities and defined requirements; - assessing alternative means of achieving defined interoperable communications requirements; and - developing and implementing a comprehensive plan-including, for example, mutual aid agreements, technology and equipment specifications, and training-for closing the gap between current capabilities and identified requirements.

-Interoperable communications requirements are not static, but change over time with changing circumstances (e.g., new threats) and technology (e.g., new equipment), and additional available broadcast spectrum.
+Interoperable communications requirements are not static, but change over time with changing circumstances (e.g., new threats) and technology (e.g., new equipment) and additional available broadcast spectrum.
 Consequently, both a short- and long-term "feedback loop" that incorporates regular assessments of current capabilities and needed changes is important.

-FIGURE 1: A Planning Process for Interoperable Communications
+Figure 1: A Planning Process for Interoperable Communications percent of the existing public safety communications infrastructure.

-In addition, the first responder community is extensive and extremely diverse in size and the types of equipment in their communications systems.
-According to SAFECOM officials, there are over 2.5 million public safety first responders within more than 50,000 public safety organizations in the United States.
-Local and state agencies own over 90 percent of the existing public safety communications infrastructure.
 This intricate public safety communications infrastructure incorporates a wide variety of technologies, equipment types, and spectrum bands.
 In addition to the difficulty that this complex environment poses for federal, state, and local coordination, 85 percent of fire personnel, and nearly as many emergency management technicians, are volunteers with elected leadership.
 Many of these agencies are small and do not have technical expertise; only the largest of the agencies have engineers and technicians.